w3c/wot/policies/minutes.md

 Requirements in general:

-- Minutes MUST be made public right after a meeting, i.e. not waiting for review.
+- Minutes MUST be made public right after a meeting, i.e., not waiting for review.
 - Change history MUST be kept